xl0/lovely-docs/doc_db/huntabyte_shadcn-svelte/dark-mode/digest.md

-Dark mode implementation guide with framework-specific instructions for Svelte and Astro.
+## Dark Mode

+Adding dark mode to your site.

+Implementations available for:
+- Svelte
+- Astro